The Lyrene Family

 Red Wing, Minnesota

-When Andrew Left Sweden for the last time on November 4, 1883 with his family, his youngest son Charles was five years old.
+When Andrew left Sweden for the last time on November 4, 1883 with his family, his youngest son Charles was five years old.
 Peter was nine years old.
 Red Wing, Minnesota must have been their first home, for years later, remembering the beauty of Red Wing, Peter told his nephew George of the grand view from the riverbank and his desire to visit that area once more.

 The 1952 obituary, printed in the Fairhope Courier about Peter Lyrene, gives more information of where the family had lived.
 The years written seem accurate except that Peter actually entered America in 1883 as previously confirmed above.